scipy-conference/scipy_proceedings/papers/morley/my_paper.rst

 atmosphere are key areas of investigation.
 SpacePy is a package for Python, targeted at the space sciences, that aims to make basic data analysis, modeling and visualization easier.
-It builds on the capabilities of the well-known NumPy and MatPlotLib packages.
+It builds on the capabilities of the well-known NumPy and matplotlib packages.
 Publication quality output direct from analyses is emphasized.
 The SpacePy project seeks to promote accurate and open research standards by providing an open environment for code development.
 In the space physics community there has long been a significant reliance on proprietary languages that restrict free transfer of data and reproducibility of results.
-By providing a comprehensive, open-source library of widely-used analysis and visualization tools in a free, modern and intuitive language, we hope that this reliance will be diminished.
+By providing a comprehensive library of widely-used analysis and visualization tools in a free, modern and intuitive language, we hope that this reliance will be diminished for non-commercial users.
 SpacePy includes implementations of widely used empirical models, statistical techniques used frequently in space science (e.g. superposed epoch analysis), and interfaces to advanced tools such as electron drift